 There are also special ABS grades mixed with other materials to enhance their strength.
 Examples include ABS combined with glass fiber or stainless-steel fiber for added durability.

 3D printing is a process that builds 3D parts layer by layer using a 3D printer and a CAD (Computer-Aided Design) model.
-Fused Deposition Modeling (FDM) is the most common method for printing ABS plastic, and it’s often followed by extra steps to improve the part’s look and function.
+The most common method for printing ABS plastic is Fused Deposition Modeling (FDM), which is often followed by additional steps to improve the part’s appearance and functionality.
+This method allows for quick and low-cost creation of ABS prototypes, making it ideal for rapid prototyping and testing.

 Injection molding is a popular method for making ABS prototypes.
 It works by melting ABS plastic and injecting it into a mold.
 Once cooled, the plastic hardens into the mold’s shape.
 This process is ideal for creating complex, precise ABS parts.
 Molds are usually made from CNC-machined aluminum or steel, but 3D-printed molds can also be used depending on the part’s complexity and quantity needed.